Divergence

-In vector calculus, divergence is a vector operator that operates on a vector field, producing a scalar field giving the quantity of the vector field's source at each point.
-More technically, the divergence represents the volume density of the outward flux of a vector field from an infinitesimal volume around a given point.
+In vector calculus, divergence is a vector operator that operates on a vector field, producing a scalar field giving the rate that the vector field alters the volume in an infinitesimal neighborhood of each point.
+(In 2D this "volume" refers to area.)
+More precisely, the divergence at a point is the rate that the flow of the vector field modifies a volume about the point in the limit, as a small volume shrinks down to the point.

 As an example, consider air as it is heated or cooled.
 The velocity of the air at each point defines a vector field.
 While air is heated in a region, it expands in all directions, and thus the velocity field points outward from that region.
 The divergence of the velocity field in that region would thus have a positive value.
 While the air is cooled and thus contracting, the divergence of the velocity has a negative value.

 Physical interpretation of divergence

-In physical terms, the divergence of a vector field is the extent to which the vector field flux behaves like a source at a given point.
+In physical terms, the divergence of a vector field is the extent to which the vector field flux behaves like a source or a sink at a given point.
 It is a local measure of its "outgoingness" – the extent to which there are more of the field vectors exiting from an infinitesimal region of space than entering it.
 A point at which the flux is outgoing has positive divergence, and is often called a "source" of the field.
 A point at which the flux is directed inward has negative divergence, and is often called a "sink" of the field.
 The greater the flux of field through a small surface enclosing a given point, the greater the value of divergence at that point.
 A point at which there is zero flux through an enclosing surface has zero divergence.